Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Results and Discussion

-It is also interesting to compare similarities regarding probability outcomes between the two differently embodied robots.
-The correspondence concerning the 36 measured positions amounts to 85\%.
-If we had a lower sim2real accuracy or more significant differences between the two robots, it would be advisable to include robot-specific variables (such as the gripper type and orientation) and adapt the model with real-world data.
+We can conclude that for both tested scenarios, the probability model obtained from simulated data matches reasonably well with reality and thus can be utilized for the explanation of failures that occur in the real world.
+Furthermore, the model generalizes well to differently embodied robots.
+We want to emphasize that the causal model was not retrained or adapted when the real scenarios were tested.
+If we had obtained a lower sim2real accuracy or more significant differences between the two robots, it would be advisable to include robot-specific variables (such as the gripper type and orientation) and adapt the model with real-world data.
 But even then, the model that we obtain from the simulation can be used as an excellent experience prior, allowing for faster applicability and learning.